An escape of vector matter-wave soliton from a parabolic trap: The model and preliminary arguments

 \section{The model and preliminary arguments}

-To be specific, we consider a spinor BEC composed of two hyperfine states, say of the $|F=1,m_{f}=-1\rangle$ and $|F=2,m_{f}=1\rangle$ states of ${}^{87}$Rb atoms~\cite{Rabi-unitary} confined at different vertical positions by transverse parabolic traps and loaded into the optical lattice of cos-like shape.
+To be specific, we consider a spinor BEC composed of two hyperfine states, say of the $|F=1,m_{f}=-1\rangle$ and $|F=2,m_{f}=1\rangle$ states of ${}^{87}$Rb atoms~\cite{Rabi-unitary-Matthews1999-prl,Rabi-unitary-Williams2000-pra} confined at different vertical positions by transverse parabolic traps and loaded into an optical lattice of cos-like shape.
 Additionally, a time-dependent external potential $\gamma(x,t)$ (which is aperiodic in general case) is applied to the condensate.
-At the same time hyperfine states are coupled by a coordinate and time-dependent coupling field $\beta(x,t)$, which describes the possibility of conversion of atoms between states (such kind of coupling can be originated by the external magnetic field).
+At the same time hyperfine states are coupled by a coordinate- and time-dependent coupling field $\beta(x,t)$, which describes transitions between atomic states.
+Notice that such coupling can be originated by the external magnetic field.

-We assume the condensate to be quasi-one-dimensional (cigar-shaped).
-Then, in the mean-field approximation the system is described by the GP equations~\cite{PS,Pethick}
+We assume a quasi-one-dimensional cigar-shaped condensate.
+Then, in the mean-field approximation, the system is described by the Gross-Pitaevskii (GP) equations~\cite{PS}